-The subject of this post is an early digital camera made by Ricoh in about 1999, the RDC-4200.
+The subject of this post is the Ricoh RDC-4200, an early digital camera made by Ricoh in about 1999.

 I bought this camera from eBay as a non working unit for a few pounds.
 The camera was complete in it’s original box with the software, cables, smart media card and carry case.
 Although it was described a non working, when I received it, fitted some fully charged Eneloop AA batteries and gave it a test it seemed to work fine.

 The condition of the camera is pretty good considering it’s age.
 All the buttons work, the swivel lens unit doesn’t have any slack or play in its joint and there is no major area of damage.
 There is a slight yellow tinge to the glass in front of the flash, which may be due to aging, and the chrome trim around the lens is a bit scuffed, but overall I’d say that’s not too bad.